Logan-Gaillard/modAnim/README.md

 Project under construction

 Objectives :
-- Add new mario's movements
+- Add new movements for mario
 - Add more movements for ennemies
 - Add more gameplay
 - Create a new game based on Super Mario Odyssey's game